Where to eat, drink, and play for two days in wine country

 This swath of Southern Oregon is home to a patchwork of forested mountain ranges, clear blue rivers and valley after rolling valley.
 Whether exploring the region’s family-owned wineries, fly-fishing the Umpqua River, or simply sightseeing through the windshield, the Umpqua Valley has an Oregon character of its own.

 This journey begins in Elkton, a small town nestled in the foothills of the Coast Range.
 The nearby Pacific Ocean’s cooling maritime influence makes the climate in this part of the northern Umpqua Valley well suited to cool-climate and high-acid wines like Pinot noir and Riesling.
-Brandborg Vineyard & Winery and River’s Edge Winery brought the spotlight to Elkton with their high-quality Pinot noirs.
+Brandborg Vineyard & Winery, River’s Edge Winery, and Bradley Vineyards brought the spotlight to Elkton with their high-quality Pinot noirs.
 There’s also a newcomer in Elkton: It’s easy to while away the hours on Lexème’s outdoor patio, where a Swiss-trained winemaker and her Oregon-raised partner apply Old World finesse to grapes like Pinot noir, Gamay and Malbec.

 Be sure to stop by Tomaselli’s Pastry Mill & Cafe for a hearty meal.
 The locals might even offer up their fishing tips for the Umpqua River, which flows just two blocks away.
 Afterward, enjoy a stroll through the Butterfly Pavilion at the Elkton Community Education Center.